Astrophysical constraints on the cold equation of state of the strongly interacting matter: Methods

 A very exciting and promising possibility is to constrain the EOS of dense, strongly interacting matter by NS data.
 The aim of this paper is to investigate how the NS observations constrain the EOS of strongly interacting matter.

+Below densities of approximately $0.5\rho_0$, the equation of state of nuclear matter is strongly affected by nuclear clustering effects.
+In this density regime, we therefore attach a dedicated crust equation of state to the hadronic EoS.
+Specifically, we employ the crust EoS derived from the unified model of Douchin and Haensel.~\cite{Douchin:2001sv}

-Below densities of approximately $\rho\approx 1.5 \rho_0$ chiral effective field theory provides a precise and reliable description of the nuclear ground state; moreover, it successfully describes nucleon–nucleon scattering.
-In this work, we employ the relativistic mean-field model of Steiner et al. \cite{Hempel2009,Steiner2013}, which includes nucleons and the $\omega, \rho$, and $\sigma$ mesons with quartic couplings.
-This EOS is relatively soft, with an incompressibility $K=245$~MeV, symmetry-energy slope $L=47.1$~MeV, and effective mass ratio $m^\star/m_n =0.76$.
-In this work we neglect strangeness degrees of freedom, since strange baryons such as $\Lambda$ and $\Sigma$ appear to experience strong repulsive interactions at high densities \citep{Haidenbauer2017}.
+In this work, for hadronic matter we employ the SFHo EOS based on the relativistic mean-field model of Steiner et al. \cite{Hempel2009,Steiner2013}, which includes nucleons and the $\omega, \rho$, and $\sigma$ mesons with quartic couplings.
+This EOS is relatively soft, for symmetric nuclear matter at saturation density with incompressibility $K=245$~MeV, slope of symmetry-energy $L=47.1$~MeV at saturation density, and the logarithmic derivative of the symmetry energy, and effective mass ratio $m^\star/m_n =0.76$ which are approximately the same for protons and neutrons.
+In addition to the saturation properties, it predicts binding energies and charge radii for $^{208}$Pb and $^{90}$Zr that are within 2\% of the experimental values.
+In this work, we neglect strangeness degrees of freedom, since strange baryons such as $\Lambda$ and $\Sigma$ appear to experience strong repulsive interactions at high densities \citep{Haidenbauer2017}.
 In a forthcoming study, however, we plan to include these degrees of freedom as well.

 At higher densities, we employ the quark–meson model based on $U(3)\times U(3)$ chiral symmetry \citep{Parganlija:2012fy}.
 This model includes (pseudo)scalar and (axial-) vector meson nonets, constituent quarks, and Polyakov loops.
 Its parameters are fitted to vacuum hadron properties, such as masses and decay widths.
-The model reproduces lattice QCD results at zero chemical potential \citep{Kovacs:2016juc} and remains consistent with the lattice data up to chemical potentials of $\mu \le 400$ MeV \citep{Kovacs:2017juc}.
-Further details can be found in Refs.~\citep{Kovacs:2016juc,Takatsy2023}.
-Though in \citep{Takatsy2023} we considered different $m_\sigma$ values, here in this study we consider only $m_\sigma= 290$ MeV, as the best fit found in \citep{Kovacs:2016juc} .
+The model reproduces lattice QCD results at zero chemical potential \citep{Kovacs:2016juc} and remains consistent with the lattice data up to baryon chemical potentials of $\mu \le 400$ MeV \citep{Kovacs:2017juc}.
+More details can be found in Refs.~\citep{Kovacs:2016juc,Takatsy2023}.
+Note that while in \citep{Takatsy2023} several different $m_\sigma$ values were considered, here in this study we only use $m_\sigma= 290$ MeV, as the best fit found in \citep{Kovacs:2016juc}.
+Since the vector coupling, $g_V$ is not set by the vacuum properties, and do not influence the thermodynamic properties of strongly interacting matter at $\mu=0$, we let it run free during the analyses.